-If you’re reading this, you probably suffer with attachment anxiety or you’re in a relationship with someone who does.
-Whatever the reason is, there’s one underlying factor – attachment anxiety isa bitch!
+If you’re reading this, you probably suffer from attachment anxiety or you’re in a relationship with someone who does.
+Whatever the reason is, there’s one underlying factor – attachment anxiety is a bitch!

 Attachment anxiety can mean being fine one minute, looking forward to the day ahead when your partner mentions doing something without.
 BOOM, happiness zapped.
 The next few hours seem like the hardest hurdles you’ve ever faced, your heart pumps at a fast and your brain starts thinking of every reason why your partner is about to run to the hills far, far away from you.
 The made-up arguments in your head start running around like some addictive whirlwind you can’t stop listening to despite thoroughly trusting your partner and knowing there is nothing to worry about.

-If you’re with someone who suffers from attachment anxiety, life can seem fine one minute when you’re asked out for the evening and your stomach drops… the anticipation of yet another argument boils in your gut.
+If you are with someone who suffers from attachment anxiety, life can seem fine one minute when you’re asked out for the evening, and your stomach drops.
+The anticipation of yet another argument boils in your gut.
 You call or text your partner to let them know the plan and five minutes later, the relationship becomes very hard work.

-So… what is attachment anxiety?
-According to Psychology Today, ‘an anxious person makes insistent attempts to obtain reassurance and love from others, partly because of the person’s self-doubts about his or her worthiness.
+So, what is attachment anxiety?
+An anxious person makes attempts to obtain reassurance and love from others because they have self-doubt about their worthiness.
 Anxiously attached people are preoccupied with rejection fears.’
 This can be a real issue in relationships but fear not couples!
 There’s a way to move past this and be happy.
-But how, I hear you ask, when your life is consumed with this torment?

 Talk to your partner